ABC News (Australia): History

-In 1985, the ABC refreshed its structure and look, when the 7 o'clock news and the following current affairs program (at that time, Nationwide) were combined to form The National, and moved to 6:30pm.
-After The National was deemed unsuccessful, that same year the news was refreshed again with a new set, graphics, and theme.
+On 4 March 1985, the ABC refreshed its structure and look, when the 7 o'clock news and the following current affairs program (at that time, Nationwide) were combined to form The National, and moved to 6:30 pm until 8 December 1985.
+After The National was deemed unsuccessful, On 9 December 1985, the news was refreshed again with a new set, graphics, and theme.

 In 1998, the set was updated, a new opener featuring a light blue globe and the ABC logo was introduced, and the theme remained the same but was tweaked.
 The graphics also changed to match the new look.

-In 2005, a new look (along with theme music) was introduced.
+On Australia Day (26 January) 2005, a new look (along with theme music) was introduced.
 The new look made use of an orange and blue globe motif.
 At the same time the set and graphics received a major overhaul to fit in with this look.
 This package was used until 21 July 2010, a day before the launch of ABC News.